Affordable High Risk Life Insurance! Bet ‘Yer Healthier Than Ya Think!

-So what comes to mind when you think of Life Insurance for High Risk Individuals?
+So what comes to mind when you think of Life Insurance for High Risk Seniors?
 Bet the usual suspects: Diabetes, Elevated Cholesterol, High Blood Pressure, etc.

-But what if I told you that affordable life insurance for high risk people is not only possible but more common than you’d think?
+But what if I told you that affordable life insurance for high risk people is not only possible but more common than you think?

 What EXACTLY is High Risk Life Insurance?

-High Risk is a little bit of a loose term…
+High Risk Insurance is a little bit of a loose term…

-…and that’s the main reason I want people to read this article.
+…and that’s the main reason I am writing these articles.
 Leaving things up to your imagination is NEVER a good idea.
 NO WAY, NO HOW.

-I’d like to share a little story with you.
-My wife had a breast tumor when she was 16 and a brush with a complex cyst as an adult before she applied for life insurance.
+So I’d like to start off with a little story.
+My wife had a breast tumour when she was 16 and a brush with a complex cyst as an adult before she applied for life insurance.